justinkang221/ece1505_project/README.md

 ## Report

-To view a report of our fidings please see [https://www.overleaf.com/read/vddscgnmhzxg]
+To view a report of our findings please see [https://www.overleaf.com/read/vddscgnmhzxg]